warrenalphonso/warrenalphonso.github.io/_drafts/learning-notes.md

 Spaced repetition isn't the only powerful memory idea we can use.
 Elaborative encoding says that the richer our associations to a concept, the better we'll remember it.
 This is obvious, but it's not supported well by existing media.
 We've already done a little to incorporate this (avoiding orphan cards) but here are three more ideas:
 1. Provide multiple forms of both questions and answers.
 The dual-coding theory says that pictures-words are recalled better than words alone.
 What if we incorporated different pictures for different versions of questions and answers?
-2. Studying material in two different places instead of twice in one place increased recall by 40% {% annotate Steven M. Smith, Arthur Glenberg, and Robert A. Bjork. <a href="https://numinous.productions/ttft/assets/Smith1978.pdf">Environmental context and human memory</a>.
+2. Studying material in two different places instead of twice in one place increased recall by 40% {% annotate Steven M. Smith, Arthur Glenberg, and Robert A. Bjork.
+[Environmental context and human memory](https://numinous.productions/ttft/assets/Smith1978.pdf).
 1978. %}.
 What happens if we change the contexts in different ways like changing time of day, background sound, location, etc?
 We also need a way to isolate the effects on improvement because this is a situation where uncontrolled effects might have an impact.
 3. Experiment on the relationship between cards to discover the most powerful ways to represent knowledge.
 The example they provide: "Suppose you have cards: 'Who was George Washington’s Vice President?'
 (Answer: 'John Adams', with a picture of Adams); 'What did John Adams look like?'
 (Answer: a picture of Adams); perhaps a question involving a sketch of Adams and Washington together at some key moment."
 What happens to understanding when you remove a card?
 Is there a lynchpin card that holds everything together?

 When working to create cards to memorize/internalize something, you should make sure it's something for which spaced repetition is best for.
 When learning a programming language, for example, it's a bad idea to make cards because you'll learn the language through natural repetition while coding in it.
 An ideal memory system for this would prompt you as you work instead of in an artificial card-based environment.
 Similarly, it's actively bad to try to memorize something you won't have any long-term use for like an API you're going to use for only one project or a subject you're learning for only a semester.
 You need to find good heuristic for what is worth committing to memory.
 I should look into what Nielsen uses as his heuristic because he says he has tens of thousands of cards, but maybe that's just because he actually wants to learn everything and devotes all his time to learning.
 Quantum computing definitely warrants a spaced repetition system because the vocabulary required is huge and it seems a certain intuition is required for tasks like developing algorithms.
 For now, be extremely conservative when choosing what to memorize - investing in memorizing the wrong thing is a huge time sink and trades off with time to memorize something more useful.